 However, you can avoid unnecessary visits to the hospital by knowing what specific cases call for a pediatrician and what can be handled on your own.
 Take a look at some of the most common situations which require a call to your pediatrician.

 It’s not uncommon for kids to get runny noses and coughs several times a year.
 However, if your child’s cough continues for more than a week and doesn’t improve at all over the course of two weeks, then your pediatrician should step in.
-It could be a sign of a serious respiratory condition which requires ongoing treatment.
+It could be a sign of a serious respiratory condition that requires ongoing treatment.
+If you notice a persistent cough, contact a hawaii pediatrics doctor as soon as possible (or somewhere that operates in your local area!)

 When a child is breathing normally, you should not hear any wheezing.
 If you start to hear strange sounds, then it’s an indication that their breathing is off.
 Take note of whether they seem to be struggling to catch their breath and whether you can see the ribs retracting in and out.
 This is especially important in younger children since they can’t communicate what’s wrong.